Who Is There? Part 5

 Frantically, Tracy looks around for the devoted pup and then eyes the flap at the back entrance.
 Even with the chairs propped up against the door there would still be space for a small animal to get through.
 Calamity was just over a year old but soon she would be much too big for the flap.
 However, in the meantime—she must have gotten out.

-Without giving it a second thought, Tracy removed the chairs from the kitchen door and opened it.
+Without giving it a second thought, Tracy removes the chairs from the kitchen door and opens it.
 A few feet away she sees Calamity relieving herself and looking around nervously.

 “Calamity, are you crazy?
 Get back into this house!”
 Tracy demands but before she can utter another word she sees the beast steadily approaching from out of the woods.

-Calamity must have acquired wings for she shot straight up into the air and was heading for the back door and Tracy at flank speed.
-“Come on, baby you can do it!” yells Tracy as her adorable dog slides under her leg and into the kitchen just in time for Tracy to slam the door.
+Calamity must have acquired wings for she shot straight up into the air and is heading for the back door and Tracy at flank speed.
+“Come on, baby you can do it!” yells Tracy as her adorable dog slides under her legs and into the kitchen just in time for Tracy to slam the door shut.

 The beast smashes itself into the door a moment later and Tracy is knocked to the floor but not before she bolts the door shut.
 She then lowers the doggy flap shield and places three chairs against the reinforced door.
 Again and again the beast tries to break the door down.
 It rattles, groans but holds fast.
 After a loud roar the beast heads back into the woods.
 Tracy turns to see Calamity shaking with fear and covered with snow.

 “I guess you’ve learned a valuable lesson about staying put, huh girl?”
 Tracy grins and then gets a large towel out of the pantry to dry her dog.
 “That monster would have torn you apart.
 You are definitely one lucky dog!”

 Calamity looks at Tracy as if to say, “You got that right!” and then moves into the living room to position herself in front of the fireplace.
 Tracy comes and sits on the floor next to her and begin to give her a hug.